benktesh/AutotrackEntityChange/ReadMe.md

-# Add EntityFrameworkCore to an existing project .Net Core Project
+# Add EntityFrameworkCore to a .Net Core Project

 ## Introduction